 chubby.
 Trooping elves are considered friendly while

 solitary elves can be dangerous.
-Their only enemy is the
+Their only enemy is

-them, but remember to lock up the cat!
+milk to attract them, but remember to lock up the cat!

 The Erlkonig is an air faerie from Germany that is only

 Erdluitle are dwarf faeries found in Switzerland.
-They have
+They

 The Fachan is a nasty air faery found in the Scottish

 Highlands.
 He has one head, one eye, one ear, one

 Fays are nature faeries found in Albania.
 They are tiny

-Fin Folk are water faeries found in the lochs of Scotland.
+Fin Folk are water faeries found in the lochs of

-encased in glass on loch bottoms.
+miniature kingdom encased in glass on loch bottoms.

 with caution!
 They may be helpful with spells for

 protection & preservation of plants & all marine life.

 Fir Darrigs are water faeries found in Ireland.
 They live

 along polluted coastlines & swamps.
 They are

-Fireesin are found on the Isle of Man & are known to help
+Fireesin are found on the Isle of Man & are known to

-spring, summer & autumn.
+most active in spring, summer & autumn.

 Folletti are weather faeries found in Italy.
 Their favorite

-element is air & they love to whip up wind storms that they
+element is air & they love to whip up wind storms that

-attention to humans.
+pay no attention to humans.

 Formorians are the survivors of a banished faery race

 driven out of Ireland by the Tuatha De Danann.
-They were
+They

-monsters.
+sea monsters.
 They are ill-tempered &

 grotesque-looking creatures that should be avoided.

 Fossegrim are guardians of waterfalls in Norway.
-They are
+They

-so it is best to approach them with caution.
+of hand so it is best to approach them with caution.

-Fylgiar can only be seen by its human familiar before the
+Fylgiar can only be seen by its human familiar before

-caul over its head will go through life with a faery
+with a caul over its head will go through life with a faery

 companion known as a Fylgiar.
 The Fylgiar will warn its